dawsh2/mmbt/src/events/README.md

 Base class for all events in the trading system.

 Events contain a type, timestamp, unique ID, and data payload.
+The data payload preserves object types and is not serialized.

 ##### Methods